top of page

 2.30 pm start

-Entries from 2 pm at the Gazebo - 30p each class
+Entries from 1.45 pm on the field - 30p each class

 Classes: